Quantum correlation beyond entanglement: Holographic discord and multipartite generalizations: Examples

 ~

 \paragraph{One-sided black hole.---} Let us consider another setup involving a black hole.
 A one-sided black hole is described by a Gibbs state $e^{-\beta H}/Z(\beta)$.
-By increasing the temperature $\beta^{-1}$, the state decoheres to a maximally mixed state, which should have zero correlation.
+By increasing the temperature $\beta^{-1}$, the state decoheres to a maximally mixed state, which has zero correlation.

 We take two subregions $A$ and $B$ symmetrically as shown in the top right corner of Fig.~\ref{fig:BH-decoh}.
 They are subsystems of a Gibbs state of temperature $T=\beta^{-1}$ in the dual CFT.
 When the angle of each subsystem is sufficiently large, both the classical and quantum correlations are present to the leading order at zero temperature (vacuum).
 We examine how entanglement, classical correlation, and quantum discord change as the temperature increases.
 The detailed calculation is given in Appendix~\ref{app:hol-BH}.